 COVID-19 'can be characterised as a pandemic': WHO chief

-The new coronavirus outbreak can now be characterised as a pandemic, the head of the World Health Organisation said on Wednesday
+The new coronavirus outbreak can now be characterised as a pandemic, the head of the World Health Organization said Wednesday.
+WHO chief Tedros Adhanom Ghebreyesus said he was alarmed by the spread and severity of the outbreak, along with a lack of action taken to combat it.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)